Built-in functions

 Notes: the results may vary between platforms (See SSC-FDM-PG0013).

 Notes: This function includes a parameters argument that enables the user to interpret the pattern using the Perl Compatible Regular Expression (PCRE) dialect, represented by the p value, this is removed to avoid any issues.
-(See SSC-EWI-0009, SC-FDM-0032, SSC-FDM- PG0011).
+(See SSC-EWI-0009arrow-up-right, SC-FDM-0032, SSC-FDM- PG0011).

 Notes: Certain special characters, the results may vary between platforms (See SSC-FDM-PG0013).